jayacotton/cpmtoolbox/README.md

-tail.c      TAIL will print the last lines of a source file. wc.c        WC will compute the number of words/lines, and characters in a file. xc.c        XC will create a cross referance listing of a C program.
+tail.c      TAIL will print the last lines of a source file. wc.c        WC will compute the number of words/lines, and characters in a file. xc.c        XC will create a cross referance listing of a C program. sort.c      SORT is not ready yet. uniq.c      UNIQ is not ready yet.

 Libraries and headers used by the builds.